Updated February 3, 2017

 - What’s unique: This is the only table service, higher-end character dining option and is a princess fan favorite.
 Food presentation delights young kids at this ‘fancy’ meal.

-- Current, general opinions point towards this being the absolute authority when it comes to princesses and I agree.
+- This meal is the absolute authority when it comes to princesses.
 I thoroughly enjoyed it, and you can check out photos from my recent visit.
+Sit outside if you’re comfortable with the weather, as the photos are beautiful with the water/park as a backdrop.

 - Location: Disneyland, The Plaza Inn Restaurant